If you’re wondering how health services are different as a result of coronavirus or which service is right for you – we’re here to help.

 Reception teams are also trained to guide patients through how services are being delivered in their practice.
 This might now include telephone consultations, Near Me consultations or online consultations (only available in some practices).

 Our reception teams are here to help, please treat them with courtesy.

 You should not attend in person if you, or someone that you live with, have any coronavirus symptoms.

 If you do have coronavirus symptoms, you should only attend in person if you have been told to do so by a healthcare professional.

 You must wear a face covering, unless you are exempt.

 Please observe 2 metre physical distancing from others.
 In pharmacies and optometry practices (opticians) limited numbers of people may be allowed in at any one time, so you may need to wait outside.

-GPs and dentists are allowing fewer people in waiting rooms.
+GPs, dentists and optometrists are allowing fewer people in waiting rooms.
 Do not arrive too early for your appointment.
 One way systems will be in place where required to avoid congestion.